INGEOTEC/NLP-Course/topics/06TextCategorization.md

 |z x x x z x z w x w | positive |
 |x w z w y z z z z w | negative |

+As done previously, the first step is to compute the likelihood given that dataset; considering that the data comes from a Categorical distribution, the procedure to estimate the parameters is similar to the ones used to estimate the prior.
+The following code estimates the data parameters corresponding to the positive class.
+It can be observed that the parameters estimated are similar to the ones used to generate the dataset.

 ```python
 D_pos = []